Dedicated with love to

 Just a few decades removed, how foreign it seems that someone would put fresh bottles of milk in a metal box on your porch every couple days and take away the empties?
 Or that you’d have a close personal relationship with the guys down the street butchering up hogs and sides of beef.

 When my brothers and I were still pretty young, there was a kosher butcher mom went to called Kronsky’s, on Bryant Street in Highland Park.
 Mom would walk in with us three boys in tow, and the butchers would dote on us and hand out slices of salami.
-I was captivated by the medieval tableau of meat dangling from hooks in the window, the strange fraternity of old guys in bloody aprons, and the way they communicated in the inscrutable language of weight and body parts.
+I was captivated by the medieval tableau of meat dangling from hooks in the window, the strange fraternity of old guys in bloody aprons, and the way mom communicated with them in the language of weight and body parts.

 All three women in the family made this incredible Chicken Noodle Soup (Page XX), from grandma’s old recipe, presumably handed down from her mom.
 It had a clear broth from scratch, egg noodles, a little carrot and celery, and hit with some parsley at the end.
 Pretty standard recipe as chicken noodle soup goes.
 Mom used to say the secret was to get chicken backs from the butcher and chop those up, exposing the marrow inside, and boil them to make the broth.
 I’m not even sure chicken backs are sold separately any more.
 This was one of many frugal things depression era folks did to save money—buy the discarded parts to use for soup.
 And when you got sick, mom would make a big pot of chicken noodle soup.
 It was better medicine and comfort by far than anything out of a pharmaceutical bottle.